Information about pet travel to and from Europe from 1st January 2021.

-- The Animal Health Certificate (AHC) issued in the Bailiwick used to travel to the EU (which you can use up to four months from the date of issue)
+- An Animal Health Certificate (AHC) issued in the Bailiwick used to travel to the EU (which you can use up to four months from the date of issue) or

 - Your pet will not need this documentation if it is entering Guernsey from:

 - Further details can be found on the following link.

 Bailiwick of Guernsey nationals living in the EU

 - If you're living in the EU and plan to travel with your pet using a UK-issued pet passport, you should speak to your vet in the EU.
 They'll help to ensure you're compliant with EU Pet Travel Regulations.

 - If you have a pet passport issued by an EU member state, your EU address is in the passport and your pet's rabies vaccinations are up to date, you can use it to bring your pet to and from the Bailiwick of Guernsey.

 - (Note that UK and Channel Island vets will no longer be permitted to make official entries in an EU pet passport so future rabies boosters would have to be done by an EU vet.)